Tarjim-io/tarjim-react-client/README.md

 }
 ```

-N.B. cachedTarjimData can be obtained from "https://app.tarjim.io/api/v1/translationkeys/jsonByNameSpaces" with your project id and namespaces (check Tarjim docs) and use the full result;
+N.B. cachedTarjimData can be obtained from `https://app.tarjim.io/api/v1/translationkeys/jsonByNameSpaces`with your project id and namespaces (check [Tarjim docs](https://app.tarjim.io/en/documentation)) and use the full result;
 If cachedTarjimData is not passed with config object the client will always load the latest translations from the api